-Interest expense was relatively flat in the second quarter of 2015 compared with the prior year quarter as there were no material fluctuations in outstanding debt year over year.
-Interest expense increased \$9 million, or 4.7%, in the six-month period primarily due to a reduction in the amount of interest capitalized due to the completion of The LINQ promenade in the first quarter of 2014, along with \$5 million of additional interest in the first six months of 2015 due to increased utilization of the revolving credit facility during 2015 and the additional interest assessed on the CERP notes prior to the consummation of the exchange offer in the first quarter of 2015.
+Interest expense was relatively flat in the third quarter of 2015 compared with the prior year quarter as there were no material fluctuations in outstanding debt year over year.
+Interest expense increased \$11 million (3.8%) in the nine-month period primarily due to the following:

+- an \$8 million reduction in the amount of interest capitalized due to the completion of The LINQ promenade in the first quarter of 2014; - a \$5 million of additional interest in the first nine months of 2015 due to increased utilization of the revolving credit facility during 2015 and the additional interest assessed on the CERP notes prior to the consummation of the exchange offer in the first quarter of 2015; and - a partially offsetting \$3 million increase in capitalized interest associated with the construction of the Atlantic City Convention Center, which was completed during third quarter of 2015.